-See the diagrams in section 7.5.1 on page 164 and section 8.5.2 on page 180 for more information about overlaps and fade times.
+See the diagrams in section 7.5.1 on page 162 and section 8.5.2 on page 178 for more information about overlaps and fade times.

-1&gt; Press A [Edit Times] at the main Program menu then the Swop button of the Cue List.

-- 2> To change which cue you are editing, scroll through the list using Wheel A or press [Cue Number] then type the cue number you want to edit and press Enter.
+- 1> Press A [Edit Times] at the main Program menu then the Swop button of the Cue List. - 2> To change which cue you are editing, scroll through the list using Wheel A or press [Cue Number] then type the cue number you want to edit and press Enter.
 The Chase arrow buttons to the right of the Connect button also step through the cues. - You can select a range of cues, enabling you to alter the timings of multiple cues all in one go, by using Wheel B, or in the Playback View window, dragging across the cues you want to select in the grid. - To set the delay time between pressing Go and the cue starting, press [Delay In] then type a time in seconds and press Enter. - To set the fade in time of the cue, press [Fade In] then type a time in seconds and press Enter.
 Both HTP and LTP channels are affected by the fade. - The fade out time of the cue is set by default to be the same as the fade in time.
 You can change the fade out time by pressing [Fade Out], then type the time in seconds and press Enter.
-To set equal to Fade In time, delete the time and leave the box blank.
-The fade out time starts when the next cue fires, so if you set

-The fade out time starts when the next cue fires, so if you set the time to 1 second, the outgoing cue would start a 1 second fade out as the new cue begins its fade in.

-• The [Delay Out] setting of the cue would normally be used if the console links automatically to the next cue, and sets a wait time before the next cue starts its fade in.
+To set equal to Fade In time, delete the time and leave the box blank. - The fade out time starts when the next cue fires, so if you set the time to 1 second, the outgoing cue would start a 1 second fade out as the new cue begins its fade in. - The [Delay Out] setting of the cue would normally be used if the console links automatically to the next cue, and sets a wait time before the next cue starts its fade in.
 So the outgoing cue would start to fade out, and the delay out time would run before the new cue begins its fade in.